Human trafficking in Malta: General Information

 One case involved trafficking for labor and sexual exploitation.
 It concerned Chinese nationals working in a massage parlor and in a restaurant and resulted in the identification of 3 victims, 2 males and 1 female.
 All victims were being employed irregularly and under poor working conditions.
 The female was also being asked to provide sexual services to clients.
 This case was discovered during ad hoc inspection by the Police unit responsible for prostitution and trafficking.
-The alleged perpetrator is a Chinese National.
+The alleged perpetrator is a Chinese national.

 The other case was of a Filipino young woman who was being employed by a foreign family in Malta.
-The victim communicated with an NGO through her lap top, the social welfare agency was alerted and the victim was helped to flee the house.
+The victim communicated with an NGO through her laptop, in which the social welfare agency was alerted and the victim was helped to flee the house.
 The victim has a valid passport and visa therefore she can stay in the country.
 So far, the victim has not yet taken a decision to take the case further to the police and thus report her employers.

-In terms of new cases of THB 1 new case was encountered by the Police and brought before the court in February 2013 for charges of human trafficking.
-This is being considered as an internal trafficking case since the perpetrator and the victim are both Maltese Nationals.
+In terms of new cases of THB, 1 new case was encountered by the police and brought before the court in February 2013 for charges of human trafficking.
+This is being considered as an internal trafficking case, since the perpetrator and the victim are both Maltese Nationals.
 It is the first case of its kind in Malta.

+In 2025, Malta authorities reported the identification of 36 potential trafficking victims in 2024, including 20 exploited for sex, 12 for labor, 2 for both, and 2 for unspecified exploitation, with 10 formally recognized as victims.